How To Reduce Dust In Car Interior? (THE GUIDE)

 The wind carries dirt particles, dust, and all other contaminants, and if car windows are opened, they all will end up in the car interior.

-Just as you close car windows before the rain, you should do the same thing when it becomes windy out there.
+Just like you close car windows before the rain, you should do the same thing when it becomes windy out there.
 That way, you can prevent all the dust from entering your vehicle.

-Personally, I like to keep my windows slightly open as much as possible on sunny days, but as soon as the wind is starting, I roll them up.
-Of course, you can never know exactly when will the wind start, but if there’s an indication that the day will be windy (weather forecast), don’t leave them open.
+Personally, I like to keep my windows slightly open as much as possible on sunny days, but as soon as the wind starts, I roll them up.
+Of course, you can never know exactly when the wind will start, but if there’s an indication that the day will be windy (weather forecast), don’t leave them open.

 Clean Air Vents Thoroughly